robotlovesyou/fitest/README.md

 The userstore package is a repository for the data stored by the service, implemented on top of mongodb.
 It provides CRUD functions for user records, and also provides a stream of mutation events (see section on transactional outbox below)

+### pkg/log
+pkg/log provides a very basic structured logger, implemented on top of the uber zap logger.

 ## Transactional Outbox

 The principle of the transactional outbox pattern is to make the decision to mutate a record and the decision to send an event regarding that mutation a single atomic event.